‘Teen Mom’ Mackenzie McKee Shows Off Her Abs In Crop Top And Shorts

 In addition, many of her followers used emoji in order to convey how they felt about the image.
 The most popular were the heart, fire, and clapping emoji.

-As previously reported by The Inquisitr, Mackenzie also shared an abs shot to her official Instagram account at the end of May.
+As previously reported by The Inquisitr, Mackenzie also shared an ab shot to her official Instagram account at the end of May.
 In that pic, she wore a pink two-piece outfit and drank from an enormous matching drink bottle.